P2KRobotics/TeamNumeric/README.md

  - 23-05-2023: Vishwanath worked on red color signal detecting logic for final round.
                The code is working and commited to github

+ -25-05-2023: Vishwanath,Sai Charan and Jayasimman rebuilt the robot.
+              Vishwanath and Jayasimman worked on the Final match code.

  - 27-05-2023: Jayasimman worked on green color signal detecting logic for final round.
 The code is working and commited to github.